Background

 Hello, and welcome!

-My approach to therapy is relational, collaborative, and grounded in values of care, dignity, and social justice.
-I see healing as a process that unfolds within the context of our lives, relationships, and the systems that shape them.
-Rather than focusing on what's “wrong,” I work alongside you to understand your experiences with curiosity and compassion.
-Together, we'll create a space where you feel supported to reflect, grow, and imagine new possibilities.
-Your voice, values, and sense of safety will always guide our work, and I will be here with you as you move toward greater alignment with your truth and values.
+I have had the privilege of working with individuals across the lifespan in a variety of settings, including advocacy for survivors of sexual harm and gender-based violence, college counseling centers, crisis intervention services, community mental health, partial hospitalization programs, and inpatient psychiatric treatment.
+These experiences have shaped my understanding of how mental health is influenced not only by personal history but also by the systems we live within.
+My approach to therapy is relational, collaborative, and grounded in care, dignity, and social justice.
+I view healing as a process that unfolds within the context of your life, relationships, and societal systems.
+Rather than focusing on what's “wrong,” I work alongside you with curiosity and compassion.
+Together, we create a space where you can reflect, grow, and imagine new possibilities.
+Your voice, values, and sense of safety always guide our work, and I am here to support you as you move toward alignment with your truth.

 I recognize the impact of systemic oppression, intergenerational trauma, and social marginalization on mental health.
-Whether you're navigating stress, relationships, identity, or societal barriers, we will work collaboratively and with care so you can thrive on your own terms.
+Whether you are navigating stress, relationships, identity, or societal barriers, we work collaboratively to foster growth and resilience on your own terms.
+Therapy, to me, is a liberatory space where your full self is welcomed, and your autonomy, dignity, and lived experiences are centered.
+Mental health cannot be separated from structural issues such as racism, gender-based violence, economic injustice, and ableism.

 I would be honored to support you in your healing and growth.
 Please feel free to reach out with any questions.
 We can move at your pace, with care, curiosity, and a shared commitment to your well-being.